Oscillations of atomic energy levels induced by QCD axion dark matter

 A more concerning effect is the finite density effect due to the sun or the earth.
 As is already shown in Figure~\ref{fig:summary}, current constraints and future projections are above the QCD axion line.
 This range of parameter space is fine-tuned parameter space for minimal QCD axion models.
 For this parameter space, it was shown by Hook and Huang~\cite{Hook:2017psm} that the axion potential inside the sun or the earth could have a minimum at $\theta \neq 0$, developing static axion profile $\theta_s(r) \propto e^{-m_a r} /r$ (see also~\cite{Balkin:2020dsr,Budnik:2020nwz,Balkin:2021wea}).
 The green line in the figure corresponds to the parameter space where the earth sources the static axion profile.
 Such profile acts as an attractive potential for dark matter axion field, and hence the field value on the surface of the earth could be enhanced compared to its local value.
 While we acknowledge that this effect is likely to happen for a large part of the parameter space shown in the figure, we do not include this effect in our analysis since such parameter space is already constrained by experimental limits on neutron electric dipole moment.

 We have argued that spectroscopy searches can constrain or probe the parameter space well above the QCD axion line, i.e. fine-tuned parameter space.
 It is worth noting that such parameter space can be achieved in alternative QCD axion models in a natural way.
 Using a large discrete symmetry and $N$-copy of the standard model, it was shown that the parameter space above the QCD axion line can be obtained in a technically natural way~\cite{Hook:2018jle, DiLuzio:2021pxd, DiLuzio:2021gos}.
+More specifically, from $m^2 f^2 \simeq N^{3/2} (m_u/m_d)^N m_\pi^2 f_\pi^2$~\cite{DiLuzio:2021pxd}, we find $N\sim 50\times\log\left[ \left(m_a/10^{-16}{\,\rm eV} \right)\left(f/10^{16}{\,\rm GeV}\right)\right]$.
+See the black dashed lines in the figure.

-Other atomic spectroscopic and interferometric experiments can also be used for searches of axion-gluon interaction.
-Examples include frequency comparison between mechanical oscillators~\cite{Campbell:2020fvq}, unequal arm-length interferometry~\cite{Savalle:2020vgz}, and interferometric gravitational wave detectors~\cite{Grote:2019uvn, Vermeulen:2021epa}.
-All of these experiments depend on the change of nucleon masses to some degree through the frequency of mechanical oscillator, the refractive index of fiber that is used in the interferometer, and the differential acceleration of test masses.
-As an example, we show the constraint from GEO~600 gravitational wave detector (orange) in the figure.
+Other atomic spectroscopy, interferometry, and accelerometry experiments can also be used for searches for axion-gluon interaction.
+Examples include frequency comparison between mechanical oscillators~\cite{Campbell:2020fvq}, unequal arm-length interferometry~\cite{Savalle:2020vgz}, interferometric gravitational wave detectors~\cite{Grote:2019uvn, Vermeulen:2021epa}, and torsion pendulum experiments~\cite{Graham:2015ifn}.
+All of these experiments depend on the change of nucleon mass to some degree.
+Especially, the gradient of atomic mass is $\nabla M_A \propto \nabla \theta^2 \neq 0 $ and this leads to a periodic force in test masses, $\vec F_A = -\nabla M_A$, in interferometric gravitational wave experiments as well as in torsion pendulum experiments, which could induce observable signals.
+As an example, we show the constraint from the GEO~600 gravitational wave detector (orange) and a projection of the future torsion pendulum experiment (pink dashed) in the figure.
+For the torsion pendulum experiment, we use the benchmark ``upgrade'' in Ref.~\cite{Graham:2015ifn}.

 We do not consider frequency standards based on the electronic transition in this work.
 This is because electronic transition frequencies scale as $f \propto M \alpha^{\xi}$ with the reduced mass $M = m_e M_N / (m_e + M_N)$ so that the effect of axion DM in electronic transition is always suppressed by $\propto m_e / M_N$ with nucleus mass $M_N$.
 It would still be interesting as a future direction to investigate the reach of optical atomic clocks for axion-gluon coupling search since uncertainties in optical clocks are much smaller than in clocks based on hyperfine structures.